Nayem73/MY-TECH-SHEET/java/Java OOPs Concepts in 120 minutes.md

 # Abstraction

 * Abstraction is a concept of (OOP) that hides the implementation details and shows only the essential features.
 We achieve it by using abstract classes, abstract methods and interfaces.
+* Abstraction in object-oriented programming (OOP) is a process of hiding the implementation details from the user and providing only the functionality to the user.
 * With abstraction, we can avoid duplicate codes and write better code.
 Let's say we have a parent class and we have multiple subclasses that extends from the parent class.
 All of these subclasses overrides the same method of the parent class and implements their own functionalities.
 Now, if that method in the parent class had any implemented code in it's method body, it would be wasted code since all the subclasses overrides it to implement their own functionalities.
 So we need to make that method an abstract method to avoid duplicates or unnecessary codes.
 Now, to make that method as an abstract method, we need to make that parent class abstract as well, which means we can not create any instance of the parent class, which is fine anyway and even better, because we are using it as a blueprint for the subclasses to organize the subclasses and we only need instance of the subclasses.
 * abstract classes cannot be instantiated explicitly.
 They can only be instantiated by the child classes through the internal mechanisms of java itself (inheritance)
 * Abstraction is necessary when we want subclasses to inherit from a super class and when we only need the objects of those subclasses.
 For example, we make a generic class for all type of Vehicles as Vehicle and Car, Bike, CNG etc. will extend from that class and in such cases we will only work with these subclasses.
 So we make Vehicle as an abstract class.